Sisters of Charity of New York

-The Sisters of Charity of Saint Vincent de Paul of New York, most often known as the Sisters of Charity of New York, is a religious congregation of sisters in the Catholic Church whose primary missions are education and nursing and who are dedicated in particular to the service of the poor.
-The motherhouse is located on the grounds of the University of Mount Saint Vincent in the Riverdale section of the Bronx.
-The congregation was founded by Elizabeth Ann Seton in 1809.

-In April 2023, the Sisters announced that they would cease accepting new members and would begin winding down their congregation.
+The Sisters of Charity of Saint Vincent de Paul of New York, best known as the Sisters of Charity of New York, is a religious congregation of sisters in the Catholic Church whose primary missions are education and nursing, and who are dedicated in particular to service of the poor.
+Their motherhouse is located on the grounds of the University of Mount Saint Vincent in the Riverdale section of the Bronx.
+They were founded by Elizabeth Ann Seton in 1809, and in April 2023 announced they would cease accepting new members and begin winding down their congregation.